 Harnessing the Power of Impact Investing for Multi-Generational Families

-UHNW families have always acted in the full knowledge of the huge power of private capital to effect positive change, but growing momentum has now brought Impact investing right to the top of the advice agenda.
-Financial returns naturally remain imperative, but families – and the institutions they stand behind – are increasingly active, and even activist, in the way they deploy their wealth.
+Families of means have always been aware of the power of private capital to effect positive change, but recent trends have brought this idea, under the name Impact Investing, to the top of the agenda.
+Financial objectives remain imperative, particularly among prior generations, but emerging generations are increasingly active, and even activist, in the way they deploy their wealth to achieve societal change.

 Many wish to see their financial and non-financial objectives ever more tightly aligned, but helping families on their journey from values to value creation is a highly complex task.

-Join us to discuss vital questions like “Where should Impact ‘sit’ amid broader strategy?”, “What are the key elements in the Impact ‘toolbox’?” and “How do I as an advisor deliver the right insight and expertise?
+Join us to discuss vital questions like “Where should Impact sit amid broader strategy discussions?”, “What are the key elements in the Impact ‘toolbox’?” and “How do I as an advisor deliver the right insight and expertise?

 ClearView Financial Media Ltd is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org